Canleskis/particular/particular/README.md

 The main goal of this crate is to provide users with a simple API to set up N-body gravitational simulations that can easily be integrated into existing game and physics engines.
 Thus it does not concern itself with numerical integration or other similar tools and instead only focuses on the acceleration calculations.

-Multiple algorithms are available to compute the acceleration between particles as [`ComputeMethods`].
+Particular is also built with performance in mind and provides multiple ways of computing the acceleration between particles.

 ### Computation algorithms

 There are currently 2 algorithms used by the available compute methods: [BruteForce](https://en.wikipedia.org/wiki/N-body_problem#Simulation) and [BarnesHut](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation).

 Generally speaking, the BruteForce algorithm is more accurate, but slower.
 The BarnesHut algorithm allows trading accuracy for speed by increasing the `theta` parameter.
-You can read more about their relative performance [here](#notes-on-performance).
+You can see more about their relative performance [here](#notes-on-performance).

 Particular uses [rayon](https://github.com/rayon-rs/rayon) for parallelization.
 Enable the "parallel" feature to access the available compute methods.